pbrucla/ctf-dev-container/README.md

 1. Visit this repository on GitHub.
 2. Open the GitHub Codespace by typing `.`.
 This should open a GitHub Codespace in your browser.
 3. Once inside the codespace, open a terminal by typing `ctrl + \``.
 4. The terminal should prompt you to "Continue Working in GitHub Codespaces".
+Select this option.
-Select this option and this will start up a new GitHub Codespace.
+5. It will them prompt you for the instance type for your codespace.
+Select `2 cores, 8 GB RAM, 32 GB storage` and this will start up a new GitHub Codespace.
 You are now ready to start using the container!

 ## Tools
 Currently, the container comes with the following list of tools.
 If you would like to see a tool added, please open an issue or submit a pull request!
 You can also add your own tools by running.